boywithkeyboard-archive/cheetah1/contributing.md

 This repository enforces the
 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)
-specification for for composing titles for pull requests as well as for issues.
+specification for writing pull requests and issues titles.

 ### Write a meaningful title